- Start value for a countdown timer.

 - Turn on metronome (ticking every second)

-- You can turn on the metronome (which ticks every second) so that it turns on a few seconds before the end of the countdown.
-For example, set the metronome so that it starts one minute before the end of the exam to attract students' attention.
+- You can turn on the metronome (which ticks every second) so that it comes on a few seconds before the end of the countdown.
+For example, set the metronome to start one minute before the end of the exam to attract students' attention.

 - You can change the sound of the metronome by changing the Metronome.wav file.